DerGuru/The-Resonant/Chapters/02-Part2-04-It_felt_right.md

 "The entity.
 From the ritual."

 A longer pause.
 When Elyra spoke again, her voice was different—guarded, but with an edge of something else.
 Hope?
 Fear?
-"Prove it."
+"That's impossible."

 Jason glanced at Lina, who nodded slightly. *Your call,* RAE said.